-Figure 80.
+Figure 81.
 The tank ground pad.

-Figure 81.
-The shielded cable connected to the tank ground.
+Figure 82.
+Connect shielded cable to tank ground.

 Each S&C current sensor has a unique magnitude ratio and phase-angle shift.
 These values are used to calibrate the current sensing inputs to the user-supplied RTU.
 The magnitude ratio and phase-angle shift of each current sensor must be recorded on the yellow card provided in accordance with the way and phase on which the current sensor will be installed.
 The magnitude ratio and phase-angle shift of each current sensor are written on a tag attached to the sensor and on the sensor.